Deep Face Recognition: A Survey: Technical Challenges

+\begin{itemize} \item \textbf{Understanding deep face recognition.} Deep face recognition systems are now believed to surpass human performance in most scenarios \cite{phillips2018face}.
+There are also some interesting attempts to apply deep models to assist human operators for face verification \cite{deng2017fine}\cite{phillips2018face}.
+Despite this progress, many fundamental questions are still open, such as what is the ``identity capacity'' of a deep representation \cite{gong2017capacity}?
+Why deep neural networks, rather than humans, are easily fooled by adversarial samples?
+While bigger and bigger training dataset by itself cannot solve this problem, deeper understanding on these questions may help us to build robust applications in real world.
+Recently, a new benchmark called TALFW has been proposed to explore this issue \cite{zhong2017toward}. \end{itemize}

-\begin{itemize} \item \textbf{Remaining challenges defined by non-saturated benchmark datasets.} Three current major datasets, namely, MegaFace, MS-Celeb-1M and IJB-A/B/C, are corresponding to large-scale FR with a very large number of candidates, low/one-shot FR and large pose-variance FR will be the focus of research in the future.
-Although state-of-the-art algorithms can be over 99.9 percent accurate on LFW and Megaface databases, fundamental challenges such as matching faces cross ages, poses, sensors, or sytles still remains.
-For both data sets and algorithms, it is necessary to measure and address the racial/gender/age biases of deep FR in future research. \end{itemize}
+\begin{itemize} \item \textbf{Remaining challenges defined by non-saturated benchmark datasets.} Three current major datasets, namely, MegaFace \cite{kemelmacher2016megaface,nech2017level} , MS-Celeb-1M \cite{guo2016ms} and IJB-A/B/C \cite{klare2015pushing,Whitelam2017IARPA,maze2018iarpa}, are corresponding to large-scale FR with a very large number of candidates, low/one-shot FR and large pose-variance FR which will be the focus of research in the future.
+Although the SOTA algorithms can be over 99.9 percent accurate on LFW \cite{huang2007labeled} and Megaface \cite{kemelmacher2016megaface,nech2017level} databases, fundamental challenges such as matching faces cross ages \cite{CPLFW}, poses \cite{zheng2017cross}, sensors, or styles still remain.
+For both datasets and algorithms, it is necessary to measure and address the racial/gender/age biases of deep FR in future research. \end{itemize}

 \begin{itemize} \item \textbf{Ubiquitous face recognition across applications and scenes.} Deep face recognition has been successfully applied on many user-cooperated applications, but the ubiquitous recognition applications in everywhere are still an ambitious goal.
 In practice, it is difficult to collect and label sufficient samples for innumerable scenes in real world.
 One promising solution is to first learn a general model and then transfer it to an application-specific scene.
-While deep domain adaptation \cite{wang2018deep} has recently applied to reduce the algorithm bias on different scenes \cite{Luo2018Adaptation}, different races \cite{wang2018racial}, general solution to transfer face recognition is largely open. \end{itemize}
+While deep domain adaptation \cite{wang2018deep} has recently been applied to reduce the algorithm bias on different scenes \cite{Luo2018Adaptation}, different races \cite{wang2019racial}, general solution to transfer face recognition is largely open. \end{itemize}